linroger/Wealth-of-Nations/Advanced Investments/Lecture 8- Inflation & Sovereign Default Risk.md

 The macroeconomic forces influencing inflation that we discussed so far may explain quite well how inflation is determined in times when the economy is exposed to moderatelysized shocks, the general economic policy environment is functioning well, and the central bank can stay focused on its job of stabilizing the economy.

 In more extreme situations, however, there is a risk in the background that the central bank may be drawn away from the job of stabilizing the economy towards supporting a fiscally challenged government.
-A condition for the central bank to be able to carry out monetary policy that stabilizes the economy and inflation is that the government pursues a sound fiscal policy.
+A condition for the central bank to be able to carry out [[Lecture 7-Risk and Return of Bonds#7.6 Asset price reactions to monetary policy surprises|monetary policy]] that stabilizes the economy and inflation is that the government pursues a sound fiscal policy.
 If the government gets into a budget crisis, or even if investors just anticipate that it might, the central bank may be forced into supporting government finances.

 Many big inflationary episodes in history occurred in situations when the country's government was in fiscal trouble.
 As a typical example, the table in Figure 8.12 shows the budget situation of Germany's government in the years leading up to the hyperinflation in 1923.
 The numbers are shown in millions of goldmarks, which was a gold-backed money in use in Germany at the time (and which did not lose real value during the hyperinflation).
 In parallel, there was fiat money (which lost all its real value) that the central bank printed in massive amounts to finance the government's budget deficit.
 As the table shows, in the 1922-23 fiscal year, about two thirds of government expenditure was financed by government borrowing.